failutee/MobileApp-SchoolProject/README.md

 # About
-Mobile application with API based on FrontEnd-ReactNative and API-JavaSpring for a school project.
+A mobile application with an API that downloads the data of various people and their cars.
+The API was written in JavaSpring and the Mobile Application in ReactNative.

-None of the people contained in example_data.sql are associated with this project names and surnames were randomly generated.
+*None of the people contained in example_data.sql are associated with this project names and surnames were randomly generated.*

 # Requirements
 Java 17+